BigBossErndog/Amara-Framework-Deprecated/README.md

 # Amara
+A C++ game framework built on top of SDL2.
+Based on Actors and Recitals.

 ## About
-A C++ game framework built on top of SDL2.

 Enough features to make a full game, still working on more features to match the capabilities of other frameworks.